|

 So I hope that you are now clear about the difference between the modelling lamp and the flash unit and also about what purpose does the modelling lamp actually serve.

-If you are interested in learning the art of studio photography, then do check out my course called Studio Photography for Beginners, where I show you the entire process of setting up a budget studio inside your house and using cost-efficient strobes to get professional looking studio shots.
+If you are interested in learning the art of studio photography, then do check out my course called Studio Photography for Beginners, which is one of the highest rated courses on Udemy.
+It teaches you how to set up a budget home-based studio and do studio photography using minimal gear.
+It has 31 videos and 4 hours of content.
+You can watch the promo video below to get an idea of what this course contains:

 About the Author